sentemon/EnglishWordsLearning/README.md

 # EnglishWordsLearning

 ## Description
-EnglishWordsLearning is a web application designed to help users learn English words through the use of flashcards and tests. **Currently, words can only be learned from Russian to English.**
+EnglishWordsLearning is a web application designed to help users learn English words through the use of flashcards and tests.
+The application uses the API from [mymemory.translated.net](https://mymemory.translated.net/) to provide translations.
+This allows users to translate words from any language to English.

 ## Requirements
 - Docker